hippync/django-todo-react/README.md

     - Integrate security tools like OWASP and Snyk to analyze code and dependencies for vulnerabilities.
     - Implement security policies to protect the CI/CD pipeline and infrastructure.

-## Example of CI/CD Pipeline Configuration
+## GitHub Actions CI/CD Pipeline Configuration

 Below is an example configuration for a CI/CD pipeline using GitHub Actions: